⊕ E P I S T L E of J A M E S ⊕

 How the Tongue Rattles

 James 3.1, “Not many of you should become teachers, my brothers, since you know that we will be judged more severely.
-(2) For we all stumble in many ways; if someone does not stumble in what he says, he is a mature man who can bridle his whole body.”
+(2) We all stumble in many ways; if someone does not stumble in what he says, he is a mature man who can bridle his whole body.”
 James 3.5, “So too the tongue is a tiny part of the body, yet it boasts great things.
 See how a little fire sets a whole forest ablaze!
 (6) Yes, the tongue is a fire, a world of wickedness… (8) …it is an unstable and evil thing, full of death-dealing poison!”

 Cain stumbles; Cain boasts; he is filled with death-dealing poison.